42BV/spring-test-mvc/README.md

 To test all that you may instantiate an in-memory Servlet container driving requests with _JWebUnit_ or you may use a test tool such as _JMeter_ or _Selenium_.
 These options however require running a Servlet container and can only perform black-box testing.

-The aim of this project is to provide a more "lightweight" and more integrated alternative by building on the familiar `MockHttpServletRequest` and the `MockHttpServletResponse` from the _"spring-test"_ module and without the need for a Servlet container.
+The aim of this project is to provide a more "lightweight" and more integrated alternative by building on the familiar `MockHttpServletRequest` and the `MockHttpServletResponse` from the `spring-test` module and without the need for a Servlet container.
 Whether you want to point to one controller or to test with your complete web application context setup, it should be easy to send a request and verify the results.

 Examples
 --------